chinmay0301/al-folio/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Research Projects
-permalink: /projects/
+permalink: /research/
-description: A growing collection of your cool projects.
+description: A brief collation of my recent research experiences so far
 ---
 {% for project in site.projects %}

 {% if project.redirect %}